dreamcatcher-tech/network/Inbox/2024-04-18 1544 SILD DAO requirements.md

 Have a unified plan that all mini plans feed in to, with accounting automatically maintained for each step.

 Get the KOLs to have a discussion about how they would have their impact measured ?

+Atoms mode for extracting small pieces of agreement out first tests - shared editing of a doc tracking progress reports of KOLs
+Questions on where the AI data processing goes cost on developing the DAO platform - tie in to the project management of the AI